-This company chicken with citrus, carrots, prunes & pistachios is a treat for the eyes, taste buds and cook (make-ahead).
-The flavors blend beautifully and the presentation is beautiful.
+Company chicken with citrus, carrots, prunes & pistachios is a treat for the eyes, taste buds and cook (make-ahead).
+The flavors blend beautifully and the presentation is eye-popping.

 The recipe is by Jennifer Segal, a favorite chef of mine from Once Upon a Chef who, in turn, adapted it from a New York Times recipe by Melissa Clark.
 I’ve blended the two versions with a tweak or two more.
 The recipe is forgiving, so a little more of this, a little less of that is fine.
-Serve the chicken with couscous, rice, noodles or quinoa.
+Serve the chicken with couscous, curried rice, noodles, mashed potatoes or quinoa.

 Tailor To Your Taste